People in the plan phase want competitive integrated employment but:

 Explain to the person how their portfolio can help them communicate and reach their job goals.
 This will help them decide who should see their portfolio.

 You can help them share their portfolio by using their My Vault account, or you can get a release to share the portfolio on their behalf.
-Use the E1MN Common Referral Form when referring to the agency or professional who will support the person on their employment journey.
-Be sure to check the items that are included in the portfolio on the form.

 My Vault makes it easy to build, upload and share the portfolio.
 For example: